joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6345135/2025/05/09/bob-baffert-rodriguez-scratched-preakness-stakes/

 **Thompson: Jonathan Kuminga, with Warriors in need of points, gets a chance he must seize**\
-`The Warriors have little choice but to ride with Kuminga, and live with whatever happens.
+`The Warriors have little choice but to ride with Kuminga and live with whatever happens.
 And he has little choice but to seize this moment.`\
 https://nytimes.com/athletic/6344963/2025/05/09/jonathan-kumingas-warriors-playoffs-timberwolves-free-agency/

 **Draft Executive Orders Aim to Speed Construction of Nuclear Plants**\